Bgolearn: a Unified Bayesian Optimization Framework for Accelerating Materials Discovery: Results

-Medium-manganese (medium-Mn) steels (approximately 3–10 wt.\% Mn) have attracted sustained interest as promising third-generation advanced high-strength steels, owing to their exceptional strength–ductility synergy enabled by microstructure engineering \cite{yadav2023hot,hu2023stabilizing,he2017high,wang2025target}.
+\textbf{Bgolearn enables the discovery of a high-strength and high-ductility medium-Mn steel.} Medium-manganese steels (approximately 3--10 wt.\% Mn) have attracted sustained interest as promising third-generation advanced high-strength steels owing to their exceptional strength--ductility synergy enabled by microstructure engineering \cite{yadav2023hot,hu2023stabilizing,he2017high,wang2025target}.
 This balance arises primarily from the controlled formation, morphology, and stability of retained austenite.
-However, process optimization in medium-Mn steels is inherently non-trivial: narrow annealing windows, coupled partitioning kinetics, and temperature- and time-sensitive austenite stability together give rise to a highly rugged process–property landscape.
+However, process optimization in medium-Mn steels remains highly challenging because narrow annealing windows, coupled partitioning kinetics, and temperature- and time-dependent austenite stability collectively generate a highly non-linear and rugged process--property landscape.

-We selected a widely investigated alloy composition, Fe–0.3C–8Mn–2Al (wt.\%), and conducted 16 heat-treatment experiments by varying three controllable processing parameters: austenitization temperature (AustTemp), annealing temperature (AnnTemp), and annealing time (AnnTime).
-The mechanical responses of interest were yield strength (MPa) and total elongation (\%), which together characterize the strength–ductility trade-off.
-The resulting dataset is summarized in Table~\ref{tab:heat_treatment_mechanical_properties}.
-Based on these initial experiments, we constructed a comprehensive search space representing plausible heat-treatment schedules, with AustTemp ranging from 700 to 880~$^\circ$C (1~$^\circ$C step), AnnTemp from 600 to 750~$^\circ$C (1~$^\circ$C step), and AnnTime from 30 to 120~min (1~min step).
-Using Bgolearn, we evaluated all candidate heat-treatment schedules through the MOBO acquisition functions.
-The optimization recommended two distinct heat-treatment schedules: (i) AustTemp = 773~$^\circ$C, AnnTemp = 737~$^\circ$C, AnnTime = 31~min; and (ii) AustTemp = 820~$^\circ$C, AnnTemp = 640~$^\circ$C, AnnTime = 30~min.
+In this study, we selected a widely investigated alloy composition, Fe--0.3C--8Mn--2Al (wt.\%), as the model system.
+A total of 16 heat-treatment experiments were conducted by systematically varying three controllable processing parameters: austenitization temperature (AustTemp), annealing temperature (AnnTemp), and annealing time (AnnTime).
+The corresponding mechanical responses, including yield strength (MPa) and total elongation (\%), were experimentally measured and used as dual optimization objectives representing the strength--ductility trade-off.
+These experimentally measured data constituted the initial training dataset for Bayesian optimization.
+The complete dataset is summarized in Table~\ref{tab:heat_treatment_mechanical_properties} (Supporting Materials Section~\ref{Data}).